Child Death

 Home Office

-Concerns summary UK police lack mandatory foreign conviction checks for all arrestees and UK nationals.
+Concerns summary (AI summary) UK police lack mandatory foreign conviction checks for all arrestees and UK nationals.
 There are concerns about inadequate international data sharing, "watch list" management, and potential loss of Europol access post-Brexit.

 Keenan Walsh